arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 ### Solutions

-If you like, you can open the solutions version of `visualize_exercises.Rmd` by using your file browser to open `visualize_solutions.Rmd`.
+If you like, you can open the solutions version of `visualize_exercises.Rmd` by using your RStudio file browser to open `visualize_solutions.Rmd`.

 You had three tasks to complete.
 We'll go through them one at a time.